futuredapp/donut/README.md

 donut_view.submitData(listOf(waterAmount))
 ```

+If you want to get currently displayed data, call `getData()` method.
+To clear displayed data, call `clear()` method.

+### Example use-case
-The target use-case is: You observe data source, which emits new data on change (eg. database) → you map the data to list of dataset objects → you bind these datasets to the view *(Note: binding adapters are coming in future releases)* → **view automatically resolves (and animates) to new state**.
+You observe data source, which emits new data on change (eg. database) → you map the data to list of dataset objects → you bind these datasets to the view → **view automatically resolves (and animates) to the new state**.

 ## Customization
 You can use various view properties to define it's appearance and behavior.